AndreaBertozzi/AWE_production_estimation/README.md

 - **constraints**: Inequality constraints used in the optimization routines
 - **opt_variables**: Variables to be optimized with their initial values
 - **opt_settings**: Optimizer configuration (e.g., max iterations, tolerance)
+- **power_curve_smoothing**: Settings for the power curve smoothing (e.g. polynomial approximation order)
+- **trajectory_etas**: Representing the efficiency linked to the variability of the trajectories
+- **electrical_etas**: Efficiencies and self-consumption of the electrical equipment in the ground station

 For a full list and example values, see the detailed configuration section below.